drasticactions/miiversearchive/README.md

 ### READ THIS FIRST

 This repo is intended as a scratch for figuring out the best ways to parse the Miiverse site.
 I don't really intend on this becoming a defacto project.
 As such, you _can_ fork, but I'm not going to accept PRs, because this was more intended to show my progress and not for some end product.

 If you want to contribute, you should _instead_ go to [MiiWorse](http://chat.efnet.org:9090/?channels=%23miiworse), the Archive Team IRC channel, where the real work will be done.
+Also, read [this Archive Team Wiki page](http://archiveteam.org/index.php?title=Miiverse) to get a heads up as to the pages we're dealing with.

 ---